Deep learning with hybrid frequency differencing and principal component analysis for 21-cm foreground and beam mitigation: Results

 \section{Results}

-In this section, we evaluate the performance of the UNet-based foreground removal method under varying observational conditions.
-Specifically, we consider three progressively scenarios: (i) input maps containing only the 21-cm signal and foregrounds; (ii) maps further convolved with a Gaussian instrumental beam; and (iii) maps convolved with a more realistic, frequency-dependent Cosine beam profile.
-For each scenario, we compare the effectiveness of three preprocessing strategies, namely PCA, frequency differencing (FD), and their combination (Hybrid), in enhancing the recovery of the underlying HI signal.
+In this section, we evaluate the performance of the UNet-based foreground removal method under a set of increasingly realistic observational conditions.
+Specifically, we consider four cases: \begin{itemize} \item case I: input maps containing only the 21-cm signal and foregrounds; \item case II: the same maps as in case I, but convolved with a Gaussian instrumental beam; \item case III: the same maps as in case I, but convolved with a more realistic, frequency-dependent cosine beam profile; \item case IV: beam-mismatch tests, in which the beam model used in the testing data differs from that adopted in training. \end{itemize}

+For case I, we compare two preprocessing strategies, namely PCA and frequency differencing (FD).
+For cases II--IV, we additionally include their combination (hybrid) and compare the performance of PCA, FD, and hybrid in recovering the underlying HI signal.
 Results from the PCA-only method are included as a baseline reference.
 For all PCA-related approaches, three principal components are removed to suppress the dominant smooth spectral modes.

+Moreover, we note that, for the first three cases, an independent network is trained and tested under the same beam assumption, i.e., the beam model used to generate the training set is identical to that used in the testing data.
+For the last case, however, this matched condition is intentionally relaxed, such that the beam model used in the testing data differs from that adopted in training.

-\subsection{HI + Foreground: Ideal Instrument Case}
+\subsection{HI + foreground: Ideal instrument case}

-We begin our analysis with the first scenario.
-Figure~\ref{fig:slice_nobeam} presents 2D slices of the target HI field alongside the reconstructed fields obtained using the FD+UNet, PCA+UNet, and PCA-only methods, as labeled above each panel.
+We begin our analysis with the first case.
+Fig.~\ref{fig:slice_nobeam} presents two-dimensional (2D) slices of the target HI field alongside the reconstructed fields obtained using the FD+UNet, PCA+UNet, and PCA-only methods, as labeled above each panel.
 Both UNet-based approaches yield reconstructions that are visually consistent with the ground truth, while the PCA-only result shows a noticeable suppression of temperature distribution due to the aggressive removal of spectral modes.